-Apple cider vinegar is common in food flavorings and preservatives.
-Some research suggests that it may also have several health benefits, including blood sugar control, weight management, and improved cholesterol.
+Some research suggests that apple cider vinegar may have several health benefits.
+These could include blood sugar control, weight management, and improved cholesterol.

 Apple cider vinegar is an acidic, sour-tasting substance made from fermented apples.
 Crushed apples, water, and yeast sit at room temperature for at least 30 days.
 During this time, the yeast turns the sugars from the apples into alcohol.
 Bacteria then turn the alcohol into vinegar.

 People have used apple cider vinegar for centuries to help flavor and preserve food.
 Today, many people claim that apple cider vinegar also has some medicinal properties.

 In this article, we examine the evidence and discuss the potential health benefits of apple cider vinegar.
 We also cover possible side effects and how to use apple cider vinegar for health benefits.

 High blood sugar levels can lead to a number of health problems.
 In particular, people who have type 2 diabetes need to keep their blood sugar levels under good control to avoid complications, such as nerve, kidney, eye, and heart problems.

 Some small studies suggest that consuming apple cider vinegar may help improve blood sugar control.

 The vinegar contained 6 percent acetic acid, which is similar to the amount in most apple cider vinegar.
 All the participants had impaired glucose tolerance, or higher than normal blood sugar levels.